 - And, in closing, don’t miss this Thinks Out Loud episode that considers “Mobile Websites: Responsive, Adaptive, and RESS, Oh My!”
 Good stuff.

 If you’re interested in learning more, make sure to check out these “9 Digital Trends You’ll Want to See,” these “7 Spectacular Digital Marketing Trends,” this set “10 E-Commerce Trends Worth Watching” and other entries from our E-commerce Link Digest series, plus these 8 Awesome August E-commerce Insights: The Top Posts of August, 2015

-Want to learn even more about how customers changing behavior shapes e-commerce and marketing?
-Register to receive a special report I’ve produced in conjunction with hotel marketing firm Vizergy, “Digital Hotel Marketing in a Multiscreen World.”
+And if you want learn even more about how your customers’ changing behavior shapes e-commerce and marketing, be sure and register to receive a special report I’ve produced in conjunction with hotel marketing firm Vizergy, “Digital Hotel Marketing in a Multiscreen World.”
 While it’s targeted specifically at hotel and resort marketers, the lessons apply to just about any business.
 You can get your free copy of the report here.

 (And, yes… you can hire me to speak at your next event, too).

 And, finally, you might want to take a look at some of our past coverage of the e-commerce, mobile commerce, and digital marketing overall, including: